Rohit-choudhary8278/Used-Car-Price-Prediction-in-Major-Indian-Cities/README.md

 ## 6.Working of the Model on real-time user inputs
 I recommend to install the following packages pip install streamlit
-Run the app.py in the anaconda prompt using `python3 app.py` then open the web-address displayed below.
+Run the app.py in the anaconda prompt using `streamlit run app.py` then open the web-address displayed below.